statisticalbiotechnology/cb2030/questions/multiplehypothesistesting.md

 ## *q* value vs. FDR

-1. From what I understand the FDR approach presented in the paper by Storey and Tibshirani is more accurate in some cases than other FDR estimates, as the Bonferroni and Hochberg procedure.
+1. From what I understand the FDR approach presented in the paper by [Storey&Tibshirani](https://www.pnas.org/content/100/16/9440) is more accurate in some cases than other FDR estimates, as the Bonferroni and Hochberg procedure.
 Is this solely because of the π0 estimation or are there other differences that also affect the accuracy?
 > Yes, that is the main difference.

 1. What is the difference between the q-value and the FDR adjusted p-value?
 Are these terms interchangeable?